How To Diagnose Stomach Cancer

 - A positive fecal occult blood test

-Your doctors will then order further tests and imaging scans to find out for sure if you have gastric cancer.
+Your doctors will then order further tests and imaging scans to determine for sure if you have gastric cancer.

 Upper endoscopy

 If your doctors suspect that you may have gastric cancer, one of the first tests they will perform is an upper endoscopy.
-Also known as an esophagogastroduodenoscopy (EGD), this test allows your doctors to look at the inside of your upper GI tract (i.e. the esophagus, stomach and duodenum) to check for any signs of cancer.
-It is the most common method used to detect gastric cancer.
+Also called an esophagogastroduodenoscopy (EGD), this test lets doctors examine the inside of your upper GI tract (i.e. the esophagus, stomach and duodenum) for signs of cancer.
+An EGD is the most common method used to detect gastric cancer.

-The endoscopy procedure uses an endoscope, which is a thin, lighted, flexible tube with a small camera at its tip.
-The endoscope is inserted through your nose or mouth, down your esophagus and into your stomach and small intestine.
+An endoscopy uses a thin, lighted, flexible tube with a small camera at its tip.
+The doctor inserts this instrument, known as an endoscope, through your nose or mouth, down your esophagus and into your stomach and small intestine.

 During the procedure, your doctors may find abnormal-looking areas in your stomach lining that could be cancerous.
 They can pass small surgical instruments through the endoscope to remove samples of this tissue for further testing (biopsy).
 In this manner, an upper endoscopy enables your doctors to visualize, photograph and biopsy any suspicious areas for cancer.

 This imaging procedure is highly sensitive and accurate, especially when combined with endoscopic biopsy for tissue diagnosis.
-For this reason, it is considered the gold standard for gastric cancer diagnostics and has resulted in a higher detection rate of early-stage gastric cancers.
+For this reason, doctors consider it the gold standard for diagnosing gastric cancer and it has helped increase the detection rate of early-stage cases.

 Biopsy

-During an endoscopy or scan, if your doctors find something that looks like a cancer in your stomach, they will remove small pieces of this tissue for testing.
+During an endoscopy or scan, if doctors find something that looks like cancer, they will remove small pieces of this tissue for testing.
 This is known as a biopsy.
 While other tests can suggest that cancer is present, a biopsy is the only way to know for sure if an area of the body has cancer and confirm a cancer diagnosis.

 Biopsies checking for gastric cancer are most frequently performed during an upper endoscopy.
-If your doctors identify any abnormal-looking areas in your stomach, they can pass instruments through the endoscope to retrieve a tissue sample.
-Biopsies can also be taken from areas where the cancer has possibly spread, such as nearby lymph nodes.
+If doctors find any abnormal-looking areas in your stomach, they can pass instruments through the endoscope to retrieve a tissue sample.
+Doctors can also take biopsies from areas where the cancer has possibly spread, such as nearby lymph nodes.

 Barium X-rays

-Also known as an upper GI series or barium swallow, this non-invasive test uses x-ray imaging to look at the esophagus (food tube), stomach and duodenum (first part of the small intestine).
+Also known as an upper GI series or barium swallow, this non-invasive test uses X-ray imaging to examine the esophagus (food tube), stomach and duodenum (first part of the small intestine).
 For this test, you drink a white chalky solution that contains a substance called barium.
 Subsequently, a series of x-ray pictures are taken.

-Barium is a silver-white metallic compound that coats the lining of the esophagus, stomach and small intestine as it goes down your upper GI tract.
-Because x-rays cannot pass through the coating of barium, it acts as a contrast medium that improves the visualization of tumors and other abnormalities in the lining of these organs.
+Barium is a silver-white metallic compound that coats the lining of the esophagus, stomach and small intestine as it moves down your upper GI tract.
+Because X-rays cannot pass through the coating of barium, it acts as a contrast medium that improves the visualization of tumors and other abnormalities in the lining of these organs.

-Unfortunately, the sensitivity of barium x-rays is very low and false-negatives can occur in up to 50% of cases.
+Unfortunately, the sensitivity of barium X-rays is low and false-negatives can occur in up to 50% of cases.
 In fact, the sensitivity of barium studies can be as low as 14% for early-stage gastric cancers.
-With the widespread availability of endoscopies and other imaging scans, barium x-rays have diminished in popularity as a diagnostic technique for gastric cancer.
+With the widespread availability of endoscopies and other imaging scans, barium X-rays have diminished in popularity as a diagnostic technique for gastric cancer.